node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 There are some BBB specific nodes now available in our [node-red-nodes project on Github](https://github.com/node-red/node-red-nodes/tree/master/hardware/BBB).

 These give you direct access to the I/O pins in the simplest possible manner.
-The easiest way to install them is direct from npm
+The easiest way to install them is direct from npm.

+For Debian Jessie based builds with kernel 4.x run the following commands in the root directory of your Node-RED install.
+This is usually `~/.node-red`

     mkdir -p ~/.node-red
     cd ~/.node-red
     npm install node-red-node-beaglebone

+For previous versions of Debian (eg Wheezy) - use the older version of this node.

+    mkdir -p ~/.node-red
+    cd ~/.node-red
+    npm install node-red-node-beaglebone@0.0.8

 #### Starting Node-RED